9493708024/competative-coding/README.md

 # competative-coding
-All the codes that i wrote while participating in coding contests or practice.
+Repo to store all the codes while participating in online coding contest or practice

 My default code for a cpp program may be useful.